jhnnyk/lukes-nuxt-site/content/projects/projectshome.md

 # Projects

 The place to find various projects I have worked on.
-Right now, everything you'll find here was created in collaboration with artists, programmers, designers, and other people who aren't myself.
+Right now, everything you'll find here was created in collaboration with others, some artists, some programmers, some designers.
+I have not made a single one of these projects all by myself.

 I hope to fill this page with more projects later, though out of everything I've worked on, my favorite is <i>The Hunt</i> (2025), which is available to play on mac and windows.